Virginia lawmakers OK lifting ban on facial technology use

 RICHMOND, Va.
 (AP) — Last year, Virginia lawmakers passed one of the most restrictive bans in the country on the use of facial recognition technology, barring local police departments and campus police from purchasing or using the technology unless explicitly authorized by the legislature.

-On Thursday, just eight months after the ban took effect, lawmakers approved a bill to lift the blanket ban.
+On Thursday, just eight months after the measure took effect, lawmakers approved a bill to lift the blanket ban.
 The legislation would allow police agencies to use the technology in certain circumstances, including to help identify an individual when they have reasonable suspicion that the person committed a crime.
 Under the bill, facial recognition also could be used for a variety of other uses, including to help identify crime victims or witnesses, sex trafficking victims and unidentified bodies in morgues.

 The legislation explicitly bars the use of facial recognition for surveillance or monitoring.
 Cities and states around the country moved to limit its use after some law enforcement agencies applied facial recognition technology to images taken from street cameras during racial justice demonstrations in 2021 and used those to make arrests in some cases.